"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Asuka Langley Sohryu.
 When she was four-years-old her mother got crazy and mistook her daughter with a doll.
 Meanwhile her father cheated on her mother with her nurse.
 Asuka knew and they knew she knew but they did not care.
 Shortly after her mother hung herself and Asuka was the person found the dangling corpse.
 Her father remarried with her lover and both of them treated Asuka like a nuisance or an imposed burden.
 Meanwhile, NERV remainder workers demanded Asuka behaved like an adult as they treated her like a little girl.
 Thanks to this lovely environment, Asuka learnt to put up a mask of arrogance to hide she was a frightened, broken little girl full with self-esteem and abandonment issues, and pushed everyone away because she was frightened of caring for someone and being hurt and abandoned again.

-Revy from Black Lagoon is the Sociopathic Hero version of this.
+Revy from is the Sociopathic Hero version of this.
 She also hits every single button on the trope (tragic past, cynical attitude, mentoring a more idealistic teammate, such as Rock, etc.).
+Revy is unusual in that she's usually brimming over with emotion (usually visible boredom or annoyance when there's nothing to shoot at and unrestrained glee when there is), but goes through the below speech in complete stoicism, foreshadowing her lapse into Whitman Fever later on in the arc.
 In one Don't You Dare Pity Me! lecture during the first season, she says:

 Revy: God?
 Love?
 Don't make me laugh.
 Back when I was just a brat, crawling about that shithole city, it seemed like God and love were always sold out when I went looking.
 Before I knew better, I clung to God and prayed to him every single night.
 Yeah, I believed in God, right up until that night the cops beat the hell out of me for no reason at all.
 All they saw when they looked at me was another little ghetto rat, with no power and no God.

 Balalaika.
 Oh God, Balalaika.
-Thanks to the Afghan War, the cute teenager who wanted to become an Olympic marksman and make her family proud ended up as a cynical, scarred, and stylishly brutal Mafia queen.
+Thanks to the Afghan War and the subsequent collapse of her country, the cute teenager who wanted to become an Olympic marksman and make her family proud ended up as a cynical, scarred, and stylishly brutal Mafia queen.

 Yukio Washimine sets out on the path to Broken Bird-dom in the "Fujiyama Gangsta Paradise" arc.
 Once she reaches it, she ends up crossing the Despair Event Horizon and kills herself in the end.